dghuuloc/CS.Teach/Mathematics/statistics.md

 ### Types of Statistics
 #### Descriptive Statistics
-Involves methods for summarizing and organizing data.
+Descriptive statistics summary and organize data.
 It provides simple summaries about the sample and the measures.
 These summaries may include measures of central tendency (like mean, median, and mode), measures of variability (like range, variance, and standard deviation), and graphical representations (like histograms, box plots, and scatter plots).

 It commonly uses a measure of central tendencies such as mean, median, and mode and measures of variability or dispersion such as standard deviation or variance, the minimum and maximum values of the variables, kurtosis, and skewness of the data to give you an idea about the distribution of your data.

 Characteristics of data can be represented in graphical format using histograms.
 Descriptive statistics may also be used to understand the relationships between the two variables using a contingency table or by using graphical representations such as box plots, or scatterplots.

 #### Inferential Statistics
 On the other hand, goes a step further and allows us to make **predictions** or **inferences** about a population based on a sample of data taken from that population.
 It involves using data from a sample to draw conclusions about a population, making it possible to estimate population parameters, test hypotheses, and make predictions.
 Inferential statistics relies on probability theory to gauge the reliability of the inferences made.